Fireball Roberts: Death

-On May 24, 1964, at the World 600 in Charlotte, Roberts had qualified in the eleventh position and started in the middle of the pack.
-On lap seven, Ned Jarrett and Junior Johnson collided and spun out and Roberts crashed trying to avoid them.
+On May 24, 1964, at the World 600 in Charlotte, Roberts had qualified in 11th position and started in the middle of the pack.
+On lap seven, Ned Jarrett and Junior Johnson collided and spun out, and Roberts crashed trying to avoid them.
 Roberts' Ford slammed backward into the inside retaining wall, flipped over, and burst into flames.
 Witnesses at the track claimed they heard Roberts screaming, "Ned, help me", from inside his burning car after the wreck.
 Jarrett rushed to save Roberts as his car was engulfed by the flames.
-Roberts suffered second-and third-degree burns over eighty percent of his body and was airlifted to a hospital in critical condition.
-Although it was thought that Roberts had an allergic reaction to flame-retardant chemicals, he was secretly an asthmatic, and the chemicals affected his breathing.
+Roberts suffered second- and third-degree burns over 80% of his body and was airlifted to a hospital in critical condition.
+Although Roberts was thought to have had an allergic reaction to flame-retardant chemicals, he was secretly an asthmatic, and the chemicals affected his breathing.

-Roberts was able to survive for several weeks, and it appeared he might pull through, but he took a turn for the worse on June 30, 1964.
+Roberts was able to survive for several weeks, appearing as if he might pull through, but he took a turn for the worse on June 30.
 He contracted pneumonia and sepsis and had slipped into a coma by the next day.
-Roberts died from his burns on July 2, 1964.
+Roberts died from his burns on July 2.

 Roberts' death, as well as the deaths of Eddie Sachs and Dave MacDonald at the Indianapolis 500, six days after Roberts' crash, led to an increase in research on fire-retardant uniforms.
 It also led to the development of the Firestone RaceSafe fuel cell.
-Modern race cars use a foam-filled fuel cell to prevent fuel spillage of the magnitude of Roberts car.
-Also, fully fire-retardant coveralls would be phased in, leading to mandatory Nomex racing suits.
-Roberts had lost his close friend, Joe Weatherly, in January 1964 at the Motor Trend 500, at Riverside, California.
+Modern race cars use a foam-filled fuel cell to prevent fuel spillage of the magnitude of Roberts' car.
+Also, fully fire-retardant coveralls were phased in, leading to mandatory Nomex racing suits.
+Roberts had lost his close friend, Joe Weatherly, in January 1964 at the MotorTrend 500, at Riverside, California.

-Many sources reported that Roberts was planning to retire since he had taken a public relations position at the Falstaff Brewing Company and that the race in which he was killed was to be one of the final races of his career.
+Many sources reported that Roberts was planning to retire, since he had taken a public-relations position at the Falstaff Brewing Company and that the race in which he was killed was to be one of the final races of his career.